 Transformers change the voltage of the electrical signal coming out of the power plant, usually increasing (also known as "stepping up") the voltage.
 Transformers also reduce ("step down") the voltage in substations, and as distribution transformers.
 Transformers are also used as a part of devices, like current transformers.

-The strange ability to keep the total power the same, but change the current and voltage comes from electromagnetic induction.
-This ability is often referred to as transformer action, which describes how the transformer changes an AC signal from its primary to its secondary component.
+Transformers use electromagnetic induction to change the voltage and current.
+This change is called transformer action, and describes how the transformer changes an AC signal from its primary to its secondary component (like in the equation above).
 When an AC signal is applied to the primary coil, the changing current causes a magnetic field to change (get bigger or smaller).
 This changing magnetic field (and associated magnetic flux) will pass through to the secondary coil inducing a voltage across the secondary coil, thereby effectively coupling the AC input from the primary to secondary component of the transformer.
 The voltage applied to the primary component will also be present in the secondary component.

 As mentioned before, transformers do not allow DC input to flow through.
 This is known as DC isolation.
 This is because a change in current cannot be generated by DC; meaning that there is no changing magnetic field to induce a voltage across the secondary component.

 The fundamental principle that allows transformers to change the voltage of alternating current is the direct relationship between the ratio of loops of wire in the primary winding to the secondary winding and the ratio of the primary voltage to the output voltage.
 The ratio between the number of turns (or loops) in the primary coil to the number of turns in the secondary coil is known as the turns ratio.
 The turns ratio establishes the following relationship with voltage:

 - = Number of turns in the primary coil

 - = Number of turns in the secondary coil

 - = Current through the primary